tw-mosip/inji-openid4vp/kotlin/sampleovpwallet/README.md

 - Error handling for declining or non-matching QR codes.

 ## Steps to run the app
-- Hardcode the VC as downloading the VC is not part of the Sample App. (`io.mosip.sampleapp.HardcodedVC.kt`)
+- Hardcode the VC as downloading the VC is not part of the Sample App. (`io.mosip.sampleapp.data.HardcodedVC.kt`)
   - For `ldp_vc`, Update the Vc Json.
   - For `mso_mdoc` , update MDOC_CBOR_DATA.
-- Update the `issuersList` accordingly in the shared View Model (`io.mosip.sampleapp.data.SharedViewModel`) which mimics downloading the respective VC from the Issuer.
+- Update the `issuersList` accordingly in the shared View Model (`io.mosip.sampleapp.data.HardcodedVC.kt`) which mimics downloading the respective VC from the Issuer.
+- Wallet Metadata and Verifiers list are hardcoded in the app.
+Update the `walletMetadata` and `verifiersList` in `io.mosip.sampleapp.data.HarcodedOVPData.kt` as per your requirements.
-- Run the App.
+- Run the App
 - Tap `+` icon in the home screen, Select Issuers to download the VC in the Home screen.
 - Tap on `Share` bottom navigation, Scan the QR code.
 Grant necessary Camera permission.
 - If the VCs are not matching the auth request, Error popup will be shown.